-Light therapy is the use of a high-intensity fluorescent lamp (usually 10,000 lux) to treat certain types of depression that occur during the fall and winter months (seasonal affective disorder).
-These lamps are usually available in health food or lighting fixture stores.
+Light therapy is the use of a high-intensity fluorescent lamp (usually 10,000 lux) to treat a certain type of depression that occurs during the fall and winter months (seasonal affective disorder).

-Lamps used for light therapy are about 10 to 20 times as bright as ordinary indoor lighting.
-A person sits in front of the light for at least 30 minutes a day.
-Some people sit in the light for as long as 2 hours.
+Lamps used for light therapy are brighter than ordinary indoor lighting.
+A person sits in front of the light for about 30 minutes a day.
 A person can usually read, use a computer, or do other types of desk work while sitting in front of the light.

 Author: Healthwise Staff